SPARLab/BikeMaps/docs/set-up-project-mac.md

 # Run BikeMaps.org locally on a Mac

-This doc summarizes how I set up Bikemaps.org on my local machine.
-It could eventually be moved to the readme but the instructions are pretty platform specific so I'd like to include alternative instructions for anything that wouldn't work on Windows or Linux.
+This doc summarizes setting up BikeMaps locally for project development on a mac.

 ## Install Python 3